microprediction/timemachines/README.md

 ### Skater "s" argument

-The state.
-The convention is that the caller passes the skater an empty dict on the first invocation, or to reset it.
-Thus the callee must initialize state if it receives an empty dictionary.
+The callee must initialize state if it receives an empty dictionary.
 It should return to the caller anything it will need for the next invocation.
-Skaters are pure in that sense.

 ### Skater "k" argument

 Determines the length of the term structure of predictions (and also their standard deviations) that will be returned.
-This cannot be varied from one invocation to the next.

 ### Skater "a" argument

 A vector of known-in-advance variables.

-You can also use the "a" argument for conditional prediction.
-This is a nice advantage of keeping skaters pure - though the caller might need to make a copy of the prior state if she intends to reuse it.
+(You can also use the "a" argument for conditional prediction.
+This is a nice advantage of keeping skaters pure - though the caller might need to make a copy of the prior state if she intends to reuse it.)

 ### Skater "t" argument